PARALEGAL STUDIES (PARA)

 Course Notes: Same course as LAWA L03.
 Dept. consent

 PARA 304 - PRE-TRIAL LITIGATION

 The pre-trial litigation process in civil matters.
 Client and witness interviews; factual investigations; jurisdiction; pre-trial motions; litigation strategy; administrative remedies and procedures; evidence for use at trial; depositions; written and e-discovery; and review of documentation.
 Federal and Illinois Rules of Civil Procedure and local court rules.

 Course Notes: Same course as LAWA L04.
 Dept. consent

 In this survey course, students learn the fundamentals of laws relating to business.
 The course places an emphasis on the law of contracts and on the law of business organizations, but also covers bankruptcy law, environmental law,investor protection and corporate governance.
 Written assignments include case briefs and other written exercises/analyses designed to increase the students' understanding of the subject matters.

 Course Notes: Same course as LAWA L05.
 Dept. consent

 PARA 306 - TRIAL & POST-TRIAL LITIGATION

 This course covers the preparation of a case for trial, the trial process and the post-trial process.
 The focus of the course is the preparation of a case for trial, or the "100 Days Before Trial".
 Final trial preparation includes developing a last minute trial strategy that considers what became known during the discovery phase, preparing exhibits, subpoenaing and contacting witnesses and preparing them for testimony, preparing trial briefs, preparing motions to exclude evidence and preparing jury instructions.
-Students prepare a trial notebook that includes witness question outlines, exhibits, motions in limine, a trial brief and jury instructions.
+Students prepare a a variety of documents including, witness question outlines, exhibits, motions in limine, a trial brief and jury instructions.